The Forever Workshop

 • How to weave motifs into your work

-• Build a coheasive collection of writing
+• Build a cohesive collection of writing

 Hello, everyone, and welcome to our final session!
 I can’t believe our time together is almost through.
 However, I saved a big lesson for today, so that we can go out with a bang and hopefully leave you inspired for months to come.

-Last week we broke down specificity and point of view - today we will talk about theme, repetition/motif, and intertextuality, which ultimately work together to build a body of work.
+Last lesson we broke down specificity and point of view - today we will talk about theme, repetition/motif, and intertextuality, which ultimately work together to build a body of work.
 I know you will get a lot out of today, and please do let me know in the comments how you approach theme in your work, and what kind of work you do!

-Privacy ∙ Terms ∙ Collection notice
+© 2026 The Forever Workshop · Privacy ∙ Terms ∙ Collection notice

-Start writingGet the app
+Start your SubstackGet the app

 Substack is the home for great culture